 Installment Sale Example

-The buyer will additionally pay interest on the second and third payments, because Jeremy has to wait to receive those payments.
+The buyer will additionally pay interest on the second and third payments, because Amir has to wait to receive those payments.

 Calculate what the tax impact would be if:

-- Jeremy reported his gains over time, or
+- Amir reported his gains over time, or

 - He reported all the gains in the year of the sale, electing out of an installment sale.
 The tax return must be filed by the due date of the return, including extensions, for the election to be valid.

-First, we must know what income and deductions Jeremy has in the first year, and we'll have to estimate what his future income and deductions might be in those future years.
+First, we must know what income and deductions Amir has in the first year, and we'll have to estimate what his future income and deductions might be in those future years.

 We can now compare the two tax scenarios.